 Faced with new competition, the co-op springs into action, rebranding and renovating the store including energy efficiency upgrades.
 Funds for the renovations were gained, in part, through an owner loan drive, which raised over $327,000.
 To create a more cohesive brand and to tout the cooperative difference, The Merc Community Market and Deli becomes The Merc Co+op and aligns itself with the National Cooperative Grocers “Stronger Together” brand.

-The Merc Co+op partners with the Lawrence Public Library to open a cafe within the lobby.
+In January, The Merc Co+op partners with the Lawrence Public Library to open a cafe within the lobby.

 The Merc Archives is a collaborative website project operated by Dan Bentley, longtime co-op owner and local historian.
 The site features a vast collection of photos and transcripts of the co-op's history gathered by and from a number of owners and employees.